net-daemon/docs/docs/v2/hass_model/hass_model_generated_entities.md

 LightEntity livingRoomLight = _myEntities.Light.LivingRoomLight;
 ```

-`Entities` is a generated class that provides acces to all your entities in Home Assitant.
+`Entities` is a generated class that provides acces to all your entities in Home Assistant.
 The object returnd by `_myEntities.Light.LivingRoomLight` is of type `LightEntity` which is also generated.
-This specific instance represents the `light.living_room_light` entity in Home Assitant.
+This specific instance represents the `light.living_room_light` entity in Home Assistant.

 The LightEntity class provides strong typed access to the state and attributes of this entity like